 4. Damages: The plaintiff suffered quantifiable losses, such as medical bills, lost wages, or pain and suffering.

-If you hire a personal injury lawyer in South Florida; we will gather evidence—like witness statements, medical records, expert testimony, and surveillance footage—to demonstrate these four elements by a preponderance of the evidence.
-This means we must show it is “more likely than not” that the defendant caused your harm.
+If you hire our experienced personal injury lawyers in Miami; we will gather evidence—like witness statements, medical records, expert testimony, and surveillance footage—to demonstrate these four elements by a preponderance of the evidence.
+This means we must show it is “more likely than not” that the defendant caused your injuries.

 Burden of Proof in Criminal Cases vs. Civil Cases